-ESG: Kentucky's ESG funds will be made available to Balance of State Continuum of Care cities and counties or private nonprofit organizations on a competitive basis.
+ESG: Kentucky's ESG funds will be made available to Balance of State Continuum of Care cities and counties or private nonprofit organizations that were awarded funding through the 2017 competitive application process.
+KHC reserves the right to award any additional funding received in 2018 in the most judicious manner, which may or may not include a competitive application, depending on the level of funding available and CoC-established goals.
 Because funds requested are always more than what is available, KHC will continue the practice of only funding ESG applicants serving clients in non-entitlement ESG areas.
 It is KHC's intention to fund eligible applicants representing a broad geographic area in the state.

 HOPWA: Eligible applicants are nonprofit agencies and local governments across the state.
 HOPWA funding application awards have been very consistent for several years with funding reaching the entire state.
 HOPWA-funded agencies cover large service areas, which allows for all counties within KHC's balance of state to be covered by HOPWA funding.
-Eligible applicants for HOPWA funding will submit plans for the use of HOPWA funding to KHC.
-The plans outline the activities to be undertaken and the process for the use of funding.

 HTF: Eligible applicants are affordable multifamily housing entities applying for 4% LIHTCs in combination with HTF funding and tax-exempt bonds.
 KHC will make every effort to distribute HTF funds geographically.
 The ability to do so may be limited by the location of eligible applicants and projects that receive adequate scoring to be funded.
-While other block grant programs may be limited to non-entitlement areas of the state, HTF funds will not be subject to this restriction.
+While other block grant programs may be limited to nonentitlement areas of the state, HTF funds will not be subject to this restriction.